Therapeutic Group Homes

-The mission of the Residential program is to provide long-term residential care through a stable and structured environment.
+HopeTree’s Therapeutic Group Homes provide long-term care through a stable and structured environment.

-HopeTree’s Residential program provides long-term care for residents who need a structured setting in order to best learn to cope with their emotional and behavioral challenges.
+HopeTree’s Therapeutic Group Homes provides long-term care for children who need a structured setting in order to best learn to cope with their emotional and behavioral challenges.
 The program also enhances the emotional, educational, physical, social, and spiritual development of each adolescent in our care while teaching them vital life skills.
 Emergency admissions are accepted for at-risk youth needing immediate long-term placement, and can be made Monday-Friday during regular business hours, or after-hours by appointment.
 Goals for placement include returning home, treatment foster care, or independent living with support for college or vocational training.

-HopeTree operates two residential programs: Salem Campus and the Wilderness Outdoor Opportunity Discovery School (WOODS).
-Our Salem Campus program has been in continuous operation since 1890, when HopeTree was founded as the Baptist Orphanage of Virginia.
-Located at Bickers Camp on Craig in Craig County, WOODS cares for up to 16 boys in a more remote, nature-based setting.
-Both programs enable each resident to find stability and make healthier life choices.
-Once they have completed the program, residents may transition to another residential program, Treatment Foster Care, or return home when appropriate.
+HopeTree operates its Therapeutic Group Homes on the Salem Campus.
+This program has been in continuous operation since 1890, when HopeTree was founded as the Baptist Orphanage of Virginia.
+The program enables each resident to find stability and make healthier life choices.
+Once they have completed the program, residents may transition to another Therapeutic Group Home, Treatment Foster Care, or return home when appropriate.

 - Ages: 11-17